Gas vs electric heat cost – which is cheaper?

 - To install an electric heating system can cost around £3,790

 Keen to explore electric heating?
-Then why not let us find you electric boiler installers that your neighbours have used and recommend.
+Then why not let us find you approved and guaranteed electric boiler installers.

 Thinking about gas heating?
-Then why not let us find you central heating experts that your neighbours have used and recommend.
+Then why not let us find you approved and guaranteed central heating experts.

 Energy efficiency

-As well as being carbon-neutral, another reason why electric has grown in popularity is its efficiency.
+Electric has grown in popularity because of its efficiency.
 Electric heating is 100% efficient – every watt of energy used by the heater is converted into heat.

 Conversely, with gas central heating, up to 50% of the heat produced by a boiler can be lost through the pipes.